IPCOR aims to improve prostate cancer outcomes and maximise patient quality of life

 Our Goals

-Our main objective is to collect detailed clinical and quality of life data on Irish men’s prostate cancer journey to better inform future care delivery, knowledge of the disease and best use of health care innovations and resources.
+Our main objective is to collect detailed clinical and quality of life data on participant's journey to get a diagnosis of and treatment for prostate cancer.
+Collecting and analysing this data will help inform future care delivery, knowledge of the disease and best use of health care innovations and resources.

 About IPCOR